What can I do with a degree in Counseling?

 Where are the classes offered?

 Drake University Counselor Education Program is housed in the Leadership and Counseling Department in the School of Education.
 Classes are offered on the Drake University campus in Des Moines, Iowa.
 The program is offered in person with some courses offered online or hybrid (some online, some in-person content delivery) style.

 I am working full-time.
 Do I need to quit my job to attend the counseling program?

 We recommend students and the program is designed to take 2 courses per semester.
-2 courses per semester is considered part-time and designed for students who work full time.
-The classes are offered at night between 5 to 8, or on the weekends.
-There is one class offered online.
+2 courses per semester is considered part-time and students are eligible for financial aid.
+If students take more than 2 courses there might be additional university fees.
 You can take more classes in a given semester but it may not guarantee finishing the program in less than 2 ½ years because of the way prerequisite courses are scheduled.

 Can I take courses online?

 How long does it take to complete the program?

 The program takes about 3 years to complete and must be completed within 5 years of acceptance to the program.
 Students usually take two courses per semester.

 What are the course sizes?

-Content based courses have 20-25 students, practice based courses such as Methods of Counseling and Practicum have no more than 12 and Internship, 6-8 students.
+Content-based courses have 20-25 students, practice-based courses such as Methods of Counseling and Internship have 12 and Practicum is limited to 6-8 students.